phreeza/manuscript_axon_potentials/doc/manuscript.md

 $\approx 1$\ ms in the center of the recording.
 Here, too, the small deviations are likely due to a slightly inhomogeneous conduction velocity or non-axonal sources.

-[@fig:barnowl]A shows the inferred average over trials of the membrane voltage in response to the stimulus, at a location in the axon next to the first electrode.
+[@fig:barnowl]A shows the inferred average over trials of the deviation of the membrane voltage from the resting potential in response to the stimulus, at a location in the axon next to the first electrode.
 The voltage is composed of high- and low-frequency components similar to those observed in the EFP.
-When comparing this inferred membrane potential response to the measured EFP response, the most salient difference is that in the EFP, the low-frequency component has a comparable amplitude to the high-frequency component, but in the membrane voltage the low-frequency component is much larger.
+When comparing this inferred membrane potential response to the measured EFP response, the most salient difference is the different sizes of the frequency components.
+In the EFP, the low-frequency component has a comparable amplitude to the high-frequency component, but in the membrane voltage the low-frequency component is much larger.
 This is due to the fact that the second derivative term in the current equation essentially imposes a high-pass filter on the membrane voltage.

 The inferred number of fibers is shown in [@fig:barnowl]B. The density (number of fibers per unit length) is shown as a function of dorsoventral depth,